 Join us on Friday, 26th June, 08:00 – 09:15 PDT / 17:00 – 18:15 CEST

-Originally from the Czech Republic, Dr Tereza Horejsova is currently based in Washington DC.
-Joining Diplo in 2012, Tereza has had an international career in academia and the non-governmental sector in the Czech Republic, the United Arab Emirates, and Switzerland.
-During her stay in Geneva (2012‒2016), she coordinated the activities of the Geneva Internet Platform.
+Joining Diplo in 2012, Dr Tereza Horejsova has had an international career in academia and the non-governmental sector in the Czech Republic, the United Arab Emirates, the United States, and Switzerland.
 She holds an MA in International Area Studies and a PhD in European Studies, both from the Charles University in Prague.

 Dr Jovan Kurbalija is the Executive Director of DiploFoundation and Head of the Geneva Internet Platform (GIP).
 He was a member of the UN Working Group on Internet Governance (2004‒2005), special advisor to the Chairman of the UN Internet Governance Forum (2006‒2010), and a member of the High Level Multistakeholder Committee for NETmundial (2013‒2014).
 In 2018-2019, he served as co-Executive Director of the Secretariat of the United Nations (UN) High-level Panel on Digital Cooperation.